Current through Reg. 49, No. 52; December 27, 2024

 package by 100 (equivalent to the maximum radiation level in mrem/hr at 1 m

-(3.3 feet), or, for criticality control purposes, the number obtained as
+(3.3 feet)), or, for criticality control purposes, the number obtained as

-reliability--Characteristics of an individual considered dependable in
+Trustworthiness and reliability--Characteristics of an individual considered

-constitute an unreasonable risk to the public health and safety or security.
-A
+individual does not constitute an unreasonable risk to the public health and

-determination of trustworthiness and reliability for this purpose is based upon
+safety or security.
+A determination of trustworthiness and reliability for this

-the results from a background investigation.
+purpose is based upon the results from a background investigation.

-(136) Type A quantity--A quantity of
+(137) Type A quantity--A quantity of

 radioactive material, the aggregate radioactivity of which does not exceed